rederoth/AICONic_ScanDy/README.md

 ### Contact

- If you have feedback, questions, and/or ideas, feel free to send a [mail](mailto:roth@tu-berlin.de) to Nico.
+If you have feedback, questions, and/or ideas, feel free to send a mail to [Nico](mailto:roth@tu-berlin.de) and/or [Vito](mailto:v.mengers@tu-berlin.de).

-Nicolas Roth,\
+Technische Universität Berlin\
-PhD Student at Science of Intelligence;\
+Science of Intelligence (SCIoI, MAR 5-2)\
-Neural Information Processing Group,\
-Fakultaet IV, Technische Universitaet Berlin,\
-MAR 5-6, Marchstr.
-23, 10587 Berlin
+Marchstr.
+23, 10587 Berlin, Germany

 ### Acknowledgments